evnmck/GymRats/README.md

     - **dbPassword**: your password for the user you created when setting up MYSQLWorkbench (I think)

 ## Purpose
-I created this repo to get some practice with accessing the database.
-This also taught me how to view specific user attributes and how to take user input and create a request.
+I created this repo originally to get practice with accessing databases, but it changed to be our project.

+## Structure
+There are three packages in the project: controllers, gymrats, and models.
+The controllers package contains classes that directly interact with the database.
+The gymrats package contains the main method which runs the project.
+Lastly, the models package contains classes that model each table - there is also an enum for the user role type (user, trainer, admin).
+Outside of the src file there is a folder (titled SQL) which contains the SQL code to create and populate the GymRats database.

 ## Issues
 There is a lot of repeated code and wih the way the database is set up, I have to execute a search query to check for identical usernames rather than a username being automatically checked and verified.
+I also had to hardcode SQL statements which are subject to SQL injection attacks.

 ## Solutions
 **Repeated Code**